-What Are The Causes of Coughing In Dogs?
+What Are the Causes of Coughing In Dogs?

-In some scenarios the two types may coexist, which can obviously make them more difficult to manage.
+In some scenarios, the two types may coexist, which can obviously make them more difficult to manage.

-Infectious Respiratory Disease In Dogs
+Infectious Respiratory Disease in Dogs

 Owners often mistakenly think that the poor dog has something stuck in his/her throat, or that the dog is choking.
 In fact, the harsh nature of the cough is due to inflammation of the walls of the trachea and bronchial tree, usually without any significant impairment to breathing.
 Kennel cough in dogs does not usually cause any generalized signs of illness except in very young, very old, or otherwise debilitated animals.

 There are several infectious organisms associated with infectious tracheobronchitis, with one called Bordetella bronchiseptica responsible for the majority of cases.
 Vaccines are available against this disease, and you should certainly consider including this in your dog's vaccination regime if he/she is regularly in contact with other dogs, regardless whether he is kenneled or not.

-Your veterinarian may elect to use a course of antibiotics depending on the severity your dog's cough, and cough suppressants such as codeine are sometimes also used, as the cough can be so severe as to prevent your pet (and yourself!) from sleeping, however a cough suppressant should never be used without your vet's advice, as they can sometimes exacerbate the underlying infection by preventing clearance of bacteria from the airway.
+Your veterinarian may elect to use a course of antibiotics depending on the severity your dog's cough, and cough suppressants such as codeine are sometimes also used, as the cough can be so severe as to prevent your pet (and yourself!) from sleeping.
+However, a cough suppressant should never be used without your vet's advice, as they can sometimes exacerbate the underlying infection by preventing clearance of bacteria from the airway.

 Infection of the lower airways (bronchitis) or substance of the lungs (pneumonia) tends to produce more severe signs of illness, and most dogs will be depressed due to septicemia or fever.
 Coughing in these cases is usually softer than that heard with kennel cough, and you may notice a foul smell from your dog's breath.
 Bacterial and fungal infections are commonly associated with infections at these lower levels of the respiratory tree, and they will generally require more aggressive treatment by your veterinarian.